Need a job? These Olympia area employers are hiring and offering bonuses of up to $8,000

 And all three want to hire soon.

-The hospital is set to have a hiring event noon to 7 p.m.
+The hospital has scheduled a hiring event from noon to 7 p.m.
 Wednesday, Aug.
 4, at the Lacey Community Center, 6729 Pacific Ave.
 SE.
 A $1,000 sign-on bonus is available to those hired at the event, according to the hospital.

 The hospital is looking to fill positions in these departments: dietary, housekeeping, patient transport, security, admitting, all levels of nursing and in other areas.
 All available positions can be found at www.providenceiscalling.jobs.

-Applicants are asked to come prepared to answer questions and to bring a resume.
+Applicants are asked to bring a resume and come prepared to answer questions.
 More information about the hiring event can be found at https://events.indeed.com/event/111603/.

 Uline, a distributor of shipping supplies that operates a warehouse in Lacey, is looking to fill 25 jobs.
 The company is offering a year-end bonus of $8,000 to new hires who start by Aug.
 31.

 Uline has been active in the local job market.
-They also sought to fill 50 positions in June and more than 70 positions in February, The Olympian reported.
+It sought to fill 50 positions in June and more than 70 positions in February, The Olympian reported.

 And the South Sound YMCA announced last week that it needs qualified childcare workers for 30 school-based childcare sites this fall.